-Section 7.2.3.1 Annex Point/TNsG Annex IIIA, XII.1.2 Adsorption and desorption in accordance with the new test guideline EC C18 or the corresponding OECD 106 and, where relevant, adsorption and desorption metabolites and degradation products Section 7: Ecotoxicological Profile, including Fate and Behaviour JUSTIFICATION FOR NON-SUBMISSION OF DATA As outlined in the TNsG on data requirements, the applicant must always be able to justify the suggested exemptions from the data requirements.
+Section 7.2.3.1 Annex Point/TNsG Annex IIIA, XII.1.2 Adsorption and desorption in accordance with the new test guideline EC C18 or the corresponding OECD 106 and, where relevant, adsorption and desorption metabolites and degradation products Section 7: Ecotoxicological Profile, including Fate and Behaviour Already submitted for carbon dioxide dossier for Product Type 14.
+JUSTIFICATION FOR NON-SUBMISSION OF DATA As outlined in the TNsG on data requirements, the applicant must always be able to justify the suggested exemptions from the data requirements.
 The justifications are to be included in the respective location (section) of the dossier.
 If one of the following reasons is marked, detailed justification has to be given below.
-General arguments are not acceptable Official use only Other existing data [] Technically not feasible [] Scientifically unjustified [] Limited exposure Other justification Detailed justification: Carbon dioxide, as a biocide, as used by Rentokil Initial is not applied or emitted directly to the soil and therefore this study is not required.
+General arguments are not acceptable Official use only Other existing data Limited exposure [] Technically not feasible [] Scientifically unjustified [✓] [✓] Other justification [] Detailed justification: Carbon dioxide, as a biocide, as used by Rentokil Initial is not applied or emitted directly to the soil and therefore this study is not required.
 Data requirements A7.1.1.2.1 and A7.1.1.2.2 do not indicate the need to conduct studies on the fate and behaviour of carbon dioxide in soil and in addition, this is substantiated by the fact that carbon dioxide does undergo a degree of abiotic degradation by means of simple dissolution in water.
 Also, it is well known that although carbon dioxide occurs predominantly in air, it will attain equilibrium with air spaces in soil through passive diffusion.
-Undertaking of intende data submission l Not applicable.
+Undertaking of intended data submission Not applicable.